 Port of Long Beach, California

-Samara Ashley is the Director of Government Affairs for the Port of Long Beach, California.
-Appointed to the post in 2007, she is responsible for advising Port Executive Director J. Christopher Lytle and the Harbor Commission on Port-related legislative issues and assists in the formulation of the Port’s legislative agenda.
+Samara Ashley is the Director of Government Relations for the Port of Long Beach, California.
+Appointed to the post in 2007, she is responsible for advising Port executives and the Harbor Commission on Port-related legislative issues and assists in the formulation of the Port’s legislative agenda.